 When it comes to website speed, Image optimization has never been so important as it is now.
-That is because images continue to be the largest resource in a web page but also because an ever larger number of people use mobile devices.
-And as we all now, mobile devices are usually not as fast or well connected as the laptop on your desk.
+That is because images continue to be the largest resource on a web page but also because an ever-larger number of people use mobile devices.
+And as we all know, mobile devices are usually not as fast or well connected as the laptop on your desk.

 If you also consider that 1 in 4 websites worldwide use WordPress (yes, that is 25%+ market share) you’ll realize why the WP image optimization plugins are so important: they can be used to optimize 25% of the web.
 Quite a task!

 Now, I spent a day testing all the WP image optimization plugins I could find and compiled a list with them so it would help you save a day and make a decision faster.